Frequently Asked Questions

 • What can I expect from a first visit?

-An initial visit is first of all an opportunity for you to talk.
 What’s bothering you, or the two of you, about your sexual and relationship life?
-What would you like help with?
 For a couple, it’s very helpful to have each partner tell from their perspective what actually happens during lovemaking.
 Sometimes the two stories are very different!

 • What exactly happens in sex therapy?